Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “The one tip I would offer is to start with a “big picture” snapshot,” says Laura Burden of Burden Brand Management.
 “We have a few tools we use to give us a quick overview of where a social account is at.
 From there we can dive a little deeper.

-When we do a social media audit we like to take advantage of automated tools that are available to us through both paid or free trials.
+When we do a social media audit we like to take advantage of social media reporting tools that are available to us through both paid or free trials.

 Our go-to’s are Hypeauditor and Ninjalitics.
 Both provide a standard analytic program that goes through your engagement rate, growth rate, impressions, followers (a breakdown of who’s real, who’s not, and where they are located), which posts were the most successful in the past, etc. This big picture overview is a great place to start with an audit.”